 Jane Austen Letter to Cassandra

 We all know from Jane’s novels and letters how much she loved shopping.
+You can help the Jane Austen charities by buying your next book or gift directly from them.

 You can also help the libraries and arts by buying Jane Austen books and gifts through the Jane Austen Centre in Bath and the Libraries.